 17th a slight uphill par 4 playing 381m into the wind.
 I hit a good drive, but went into the bunker on my second shot and made bogey.

 18th a good finishing hole.
-I remember watching this hole on tour and even though it is reachable in two if you hit a good drive, it is a difficult target being an island green.
+This is one of the most memorable from watching on TV and even though it is reachable in two if you hit a good drive, it is a difficult target being an island green.
 But that it also part of why this hole is a good finish.
 I didn’t hit a very drive and had a bit too far to reach the green so a 7-iron lay up and a finishing par.
 Checkout video below from 18th fairway running down towards the clubhouse.

 The clubhouse looks stunning from here.
-I finished in 85 shots with a 44 on the back nine.
-I had not played well and was disappointed, but that is golf sometimes.
+I finished in 85 shots with a 44 on the back nine and did not play well which was disappointing.
 I went for a drink and they served a little complimentary snack.
 After the drink, I went back on the range for a couple of hours to try to get the swing back in some sort of improved condition.
-Felt better, but lets see next time I play.